 Become a Healthy School

-A Healthy School is one that promotes the physical, mental, social and spiritual health of the whole school community.
+A Healthy School promotes the physical, mental, social and spiritual health of the whole school community.

 A Healthy Schools approach looks beyond the classroom to the entire school setting.
-It involves students, staff, parents, volunteers and community partners all working together to share ideas, plan and take action to help kids lead healthy active lives.
+It involves students, staff, parents, volunteers and community partners.
+Together, they share ideas, plan and take action to help kids lead healthy active lives.

 The Ministry of Education recognizes and endorses the Healthy Schools framework in Foundations for a Healthy School.